 Read the Terms and Conditions to make sure they meet your business’ needs.
 Remember that, if you have any questions, you can Ask a lawyer for advice.

 Your Terms and Conditions should accurately reflect the processes and procedures that your business follows.
-For example, make sure that your ordering, dispatch, and return processes match the commitments you’re making in your T&Cs.
+For example, make sure that your ordering and dispatch processes match the commitments you’re making in your T&Cs.
 Customers should receive a confirmation of their order or a message to say that their order cannot be fulfilled.
-This will help you ensure that your ordering procedures comply with relevant consumer laws and regulations.

 If you don’t already have processes in place for any of the practices set out in your Terms and Conditions, create plans for how you will implement these.

 To facilitate this, you should ensure that customers can easily read your Terms and Conditions while completing their purchases.
-You should print them on the reverse of any papers (eg order forms) used for the ordering process.
-Make sure your employees bring this to customers’ attention.
+You should print them on the reverse of any papers (eg order forms) used for your ordering processes.

 A copy of your Terms and Conditions will be stored automatically in your Rocket Lawyer account ‘Dashboard’.